thodges-gh/superblocks-chainlink-template/README.md

 # Chainlink Project

 This template is used to create a smart contract that enables external connectivity with the Chainlink network.
+It is to be used only with the Ropsten environment.
+Please see our official docs, linked below, for information on how to create a Chainlinked contract.

 ## Where to go from here